Exploring Pose-Guided Imitation Learning for Robotic Precise Insertion: PROPOSED APPROACH

 \subsection{Gated RGBD-Augmented Pose Diffusion Policy}

 In Section \ref{Pure}, the proposed pose-only diffusion policy learns the SE(3) pose trajectory of the source object relative to the target object, effectively modeling complex insertion trajectories.
 This method relies on the accuracy of 6D pose estimation.
-As shown in Fig. \ref{data} (a), when the pose estimation algorithm provides precise 6D poses for both the source and target objects, the method achieves strong performance and demonstrates impressive generalization across diverse scenarios, which is shown in Section \ref{Pure_exp}.
-However, as shown in Fig. \ref{data} (b), under noisy pose conditions, the model may struggles to learn meaningful trajectories from demonstrations, which is shown in Table \ref{in_d} and Section \ref{Pure_exp}.
-To address this limitation, we propose augmenting the framework with RGB-D information to dynamically correct pose errors and enhance trajectory robustness.
+As shown in Fig.~\ref{data} (a), when the pose estimation algorithm provides precise 6D poses for both the source and target objects, the method achieves strong performance and demonstrates impressive generalization across diverse scenarios, which is shown in Section \ref{Pure_exp}.
+However, as shown in Fig.~\ref{data} (b), under noisy pose conditions, the model may struggle to learn meaningful trajectories from demonstrations.
+To address this limitation, we propose augmenting the framework with RGBD information to dynamically correct pose errors and enhance trajectory robustness.

-\textbf{Human Demonstration Data Collection} Similar to Section \ref{Pure}, in addition to the relative pose trajectory $\hat{\tau} = \{T_{t}^{s}\}_i$, we capture RGB-D images during insertion.
+\textbf{Human Demonstration Data Collection.} Similar to Section \ref{Pure}, in addition to the relative pose trajectory $\hat{\tau} = \{T_{t}^{s}\}_i$, we capture RGBD images during insertion.
 The 6D poses of source/target objects are estimated, along with their axis-aligned bounding boxes:

 The union bounding box is computed as: